ejj/dksnap/README.md

 an image (run, push, delete, etc).
 You could handcraft Docker images to mimic `dksnap` snapshots, but `dksnap` makes it easy to create them from running containers.

-####  Does `dksnap` capture CPU and RAM?
-Not currently -- it's on the roadmap.
-Let us know if this would be useful.

 # Roadmap
 * Automated snapshot creation from production and staging databases in CI.